louisriehl/git-avatar-downloader/README.md

 * Running `curl https://api.github.com/repos/jquery/jquery/contributors` outputs an object containing all the contributors to the jquery repo in JSON
 * When adding an Authorization header to make requests to personal repositories or avoid rate limits, the key value needs to be phrased as `'Authorization': 'token <your token>'`
+* Pitfall: when getting an API through request, the response is a JSON string, and needs to be JSON.parse() before it'll print as an actual object